alpashm/CIPP/docs/user/user-documentation/cipp/settings/extensions/halopsa.md

 Enter the information found in **Configuration** > **Integrations** > **Halo PSA API** in CIPP.
 If you are self-hosting Halo, you can leave the HaloPSA Tenant blank.

+Example Information
+HaloPSA Resource Server URL - https://YourHaloURL/api
+HaloPSA Authorisation Endpoint URL - https://YourHaloURL/auth
+HaloPSA Tenant - You can find this here https://YourHaloURL/config/integrations/api HaloPSA Ticket Type ID - Go to Ticket types on Halo, Click the ticket type you want, URL should show the ticket type ID e.g. tickettype?id=21 (you would enter 21 in CIPP)
+Halo Client ID and Client secret can be created under API **create new application and choose Client ID and Secret (Services)**

 After entering the credentials, click **Test Extension.** If the test is successful Alerts will automatically become a HaloPSA ticket.

 ### Feature Requests / Ideas